-- Report email spam by forwarding to reportspam.co.nz. - Report text spam for free on your phone by forwarding the spam text message to 7726.
+- Report email spam by forwarding to complaint@spam.govt.nz (use if email has attachments) - Report email spam by using an online form (don't use if email has attachments) - Report text spam for free on your phone by forwarding the spam text message to 7726.

-You can also contact Netsafe for help with the steps to take should you fall victim to a scam or cyber bulling by submitting a report on netsafe.org.nz/report or by calling 0508 NETSAFE or emailing help@netsafe.org.nz.
+You can also contact Netsafe for help with the steps to take should you fall victim to a scam or cyber bulling by submitting a report on netsafe.org.nz or by calling 0508 NETSAFE or emailing help@netsafe.org.nz.
+They also have lots of useful resources and advice on their website.